Globski/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Description

 This project focuses on understanding and implementing inheritance in Python.
-It covers key aspects of object-oriented programming, including creating classes, overriding methods, and using built-in functions in conjunction with classes.
-The goal is to create custom data types while effectively using inheritance in class design.
+It covers important aspects of object-oriented programming, such as creating classes, overriding methods, and using built-in functions with classes.
+The main goal is to learn how to create custom data types while effectively using inheritance in your class design.

 ## Project Structure